broadinstitute/gatk/scripts/variantstore/beta_docs/run-your-own-samples.md

 ### Edit TSV to upload data stored in the cloud

-If your data is already stored in the cloud, you’ll need to upload a TSV file to Terra containing the cloud paths to your files and update permissions on the data to allow Terra to access it.
+If your data is already stored in the cloud, you’ll need to upload a TSV file to Terra containing the cloud paths to your files and update the cloud permissions on the data to allow your Terra proxy group to access it.

 1. **Open the TSV file** with a spreadsheet editor of your choice.
 2. **Replace the cloud paths** to the example GVCF and index files in the second and third columns with the cloud paths to your GVCF and index files.
 3. **Update the `sample_id` field** for each sample to anything you’d like.
-These will be used to name the samples in the output joint VCF file.
+These will be used to name the samples in the output joint VCF files.

 ---